averion305/reading-notes/ReviewClass2.md

 -Be aware of resource usage, turn off periphery programs

-##Google is your friend; become a  preofessional Googler
+## Google is your friend; become a  professional Googler